acmcsufoss/acm-server/docs/Nix/Packaging.md

 ## Making a Nix service option (recommended)

-If you choose to not be lazy, you can choose to write a nice Nix service option that wraps around the systemhttps://nixos.wiki/wiki/Declaration#Typesd service.
+If you choose to not be lazy, you can choose to write a nice Nix service option that wraps around the systemd service.

 A Nix service option often looks something like this: